Ringo Starr: 2010s

 In January 2015, Starr tweeted the title of his new studio album Postcards from Paradise.
 The album came a few weeks in advance of Starr's induction into the Rock and Roll Hall of Fame, and was released on 31 March 2015 to mixed to positive reviews.
 Later that month, Starr and his band announced a forthcoming Summer 2016 Tour of the US.
 Full production began in June 2016 in Syracuse.

 On 7 July 2017 (his 77th birthday), Starr released "Give More Love" as a single, which was followed two months later by his nineteenth studio album, also titled Give More Love and issued by UMe.
 The album includes appearances by McCartney, as well as frequent collaborators such as Joe Walsh, David A. Stewart, Gary Nicholson and members of the All-Starr Band.

+In June 2018, Starr embarked on a 44-date tour across Europe and North America with his All-Starr Band.
+As part of the tour, he performed two consecutive concerts at the Menora Mivtachim Arena in Tel Aviv, where he shared a message of "peace and love" with his fans.
+These shows marked his first performances in Israel, making him the second former Beatle to play in the country after Paul McCartney's 2008 concert in Tel Aviv.

 On 13 September 2019, Starr announced the upcoming release of his 20th album, What's My Name, to be released by UMe on 25 October 2019.
 He recorded the album in his home studio, Roccabella West in Los Angeles.